21salyut12/weather-react-app/README.md

 ## App Description

 This app is supposed to retrieve data from a realtime database made in Firebase.
-The data represents measurements related to temperature, atmospheric pressure, rainfall intensity and wind speed, alongside these measurements I have included a timestamp for when they have been made and also a fictional Location of the weather station that sends this infos to the database.
+The data represents measurements related to temperature, atmospheric pressure, rainfall intensity and wind speed, alongside these measurements I have included a timestamp for when they have been made and also a fictional Location of the weather station that sends this info to the database.

 ## App Structure